 To deal only with the latest trends does not make sense because they are constantly changing.
 Matfyz teaches instead how things work, starting with mathematics, extending through the theory of programming languages, and up to possibilities of operating systems and hardware – and teaches it pretty well.
 There are not many schools that can accurately select those things you can count on not to be out of date in three years.
 It is demanding; it’s sometimes difficult, but it is worth it.

 Each time I meet a new guy at interviews I realize how much I learned during my studies, and how important all that knowledge is.
 At school everything looked like a boring (and difficult) theory, but once I came face to face with a real big software project understanding all these principles was most essential.
 On the other hand, the technologies used (such as programming languages, databases etc.) are completely out of focus.
 These days I can finally appreciate how much Matfyz gave to all its students.

-Jan Kára (Linux Kernel Developer, SUSE Linux)
+Jan Kára (Software Developer, SUSE Linux)

 I started at Matfyz in 1998 and spent nine pleasant years doing master’s and later doctoral studies.
 During this time I appreciated the accommodating approach of my teachers, who always treated me as a partner, and the good relations students had with one another.
 I also had a lot of fun organizing events such as summer schools, mathematical olympiads, and seminars for high school students.

 Also interesting were visits to departments abroad and participation in international conferences, which Matfyz enabled me to attend already during my master’s studies and to a generous extent during my doctoral studies.